m-soro/Project_1/README.md

 **Design and Flourishes**

 - To keep the clean and minimal look:
-- I opted for only font type and solid colors for header and background color choices.
+- I opted for only one font type and solid colors for header and background color choices.
-- The main title and "keep going at it" messages that flashes every 20th score gradually changes hue.
+- The main title and motivating messages that flashes every points gradually changes hue.
 - A happy chime plays every 100 points.
 - Some icons mutate and changes color when clicked.
 - I used colors and icon mutation to guide the user what should they do next specifically after game over.

 **Known Issues**

-- The ball sometimes "runs" in the paddle
+- The ball sometimes "runs" in the paddle.
 - After game over the ball remains in the page, you can keep on clicking the play button and the ball will still keep on incrementing its Y position.
 This is where I used the icon mutation and colors to guide the user what to do next.
 Instead of flashing a message to restart.

 **Future Plans**